Day 1 – The Old and the New

 1. Old Town (Stare Mesto)

 The old town of Prague is the heart and soul of the city.
 Not least, because of its history and preservation, which has made it a world-famous UNESCO world heritage site.
 Over a thousand years of history has been preserved here, through the religious buildings, monuments, and houses.

 The main old town square is beautiful at all times of the year but it’s particularly impressive in December.
 At this time, the square fills up with festive Christmas markets!

-Unusually, the top thing to do in the old town is to pay a visit to the unique astronomical clock.
+Surprisingly, the top thing to do in the old town is to pay a visit to the unique astronomical clock.
 Every hour, on the hour, the clock chimes, and mechanical figures march out.
 The legend goes that the Prague councilors were so proud of this clock, that they burnt the clockmaker’s eyes out to prevent another being created elsewhere.
 Despite this, there is now an exact replica in Seoul, South Korea!

 2. Jewish Quarter (Josefov)